 This turkey hat craft is so festive and lots of fun to make!
 This would be a great party craft for any Thanksgiving celebration in your home or classroom.
 With a brown paper bag, some construction paper, and a little creativity, kids can decorate a turkey hat of their very own.

 Turkey Hat Craft

-Just a few supplies and a few simple steps and your students will have a Thanksgiving masterpiece!
+With just a few supplies and a few simple steps, your students will have a Thanksgiving masterpiece!
 They’re sure to wear these festive turkey hats for all of their Thanksgiving celebration events!

 You Will Need: